PRODUCER

 Additional credits include the Sloan Foundation-supported pilot Distemper (dir.
 Elias Plagianos, starring Abigail Hawk and Chiké Okonkwo), about LGBTQIA+ scientist Dr. Louise Pearce, and the documentary Game Changer (dir.
 Sarah Wilson Thacker), following Armenian-American footballer Sydney Vermillion’s journey to the national team.

-Originally trained as an actor at Middlesex University (BA Hons) and the Western Australian Academy of Performing Arts (WAAPA), Fiona is also a multi-Audie Award-winning audiobook narrator with over 430 titles.
-Her storytelling instincts across mediums continue to help hone her instinct and understanding of dramatic narrative.
+Originally trained as an actor at Middlesex University (BA Hons) and the Western Australian Academy of Performing Arts (WAAPA), Fiona is also a multi-Audie Award-winning audiobook narrator with over 430 titles - each one refining the instinct for dramatic narrative that sits at the heart of everything she does.